AdobeDocs/app-builder/src/pages/overview/faq.md

 ## What is App Builder?
 App Builder is a complete design, application, and runtime framework for building 3rd-party cloud native applications.
 These custom web apps run on Adobe infrastructure and extend the functionality of Adobe Experience Platform and Adobe Experience Cloud.
 With App Builder, customers can build custom integrations between Adobe products and 3rd-party products, enabling greater efficiency and improved workflows.

-## When is App Builder going to be publicly available?
-App Builder has been available since Dec.
-17th, 2021.

-## What is the support for App Builder?
-For developer support type of requests, we encourage developers to use our [forum](https://experienceleaguecommunities.adobe.com/t5/app-builder/ct-p/app-builder).
-In addition, feature requests or bugs can be submitted on our public repositories – [CLI repo](https://github.com/adobe/aio-cli) and [SDK repo]( https://github.com/adobe/aio-sdk).
-Enterprise Customer support is not available during the “Developer Preview” phase.

-## What is the pricing / licensing?
-App Builder is available at no cost to enterprise customers and partners for the duration of the Developer Preview.
-Pricing and licensing details will be announced later this year.

-## Who is this offering for?
-App Builder is available to Adobe enterprise customers or partners who want to extend and integrate Adobe Experience Platform and Adobe Experience Cloud solutions.
-Currently, it is not available to individual developers who are not part of an Adobe enterprise or partner organization.

-## How does someone get access to App Builder?
-You can apply for access on [Adobe’s Prelease forum](http://www.adobeprerelease.com) -> App Builder -> Apply.
-The following information is needed:
-* Your Adobe Organization ID and Organization Name.
-We are granting access to organizations, not to individuals.
-You can retrieve your Organization ID from [Adobe Admin Console](https://adminconsole.adobe.com), the ID is part of the URL (something like some_hash@AdobeOrg) and the Name is displayed in the top-right corner.
-* Describe your use case.
-For example: “I want to extend/integrate Adobe Experience Platform” or “Adobe Campaign Standard”.
-* Once your organization has been onboarded, anyone who has a Developer Role or System Administrator permissions will be able to create projects for App Builder in [Adobe Developer Console](https://www.adobe.com/go/devs_console_ui).

-## What is the relationship with Adobe Experience Platform and Adobe Experience Cloud?
-App Builder is part of Adobe Experience Platform, under a workstream called Cloud Extensibility that allows customers and partners to extend the functionality of Adobe Experience Platform and Adobe Experience Cloud solutions.

-App Builder offers a consistent way to extend Adobe enterprise solutions, so regardless of which one you choose to extend there is always the same developer experience.

 ## What is “in the box”?
 App Builder offers a complete application framework for extending Adobe solutions: